Friedrich Noltenius: Postwar life

 After the Armistice ended the war, Germany was in chaos.
 Revolutionists from both extremes of the political spectrum fought for governance of their nation.
 Noltenius enrolled in the Freikorps for the German Revolution of 1918-1919, fighting against the communist Spartacus League revolutionists attempting to take over Germany.
 He then completed his medical studies.
 Once he qualified as a doctor, he moved his family to South America.
 He returned to Germany in 1933, and again took up flying.

+Noltenius became involved in racial research, dealing with the concepts of a master race, including the Hamitic theory.

 In 1936, Noltenius was one of the German flying veterans asked by Luftwaffe historians to contribute his extensive diaries to the government archives because the Jagdeschwader III war diary was incomplete.
 He obliged them.
 As a result, historians found that the wing's total air victories during its nine months of existence was found to amount to about 370 enemy aircraft destroyed.

 Just before 2 PM on 1 March 1936, Friedrich Noltenius took off from Johannisthal Air Field near Berlin.
 He crashed his Bücker Bü 131 biplane and died en route to hospital.